romzorus/karnaboo/README.md

 ### With docker-compose

-Download the `docker-compose.yml` at the root of this repository, then :
+Download the `docker-compose.yml` file at the root of this repository, then :
 ```shell
 docker-compose up -d arangodb
 docker-compose run --rm karnaboo